CMU-IDS-2022/final-project-dunder-mifflin-paper-company/Report.md

 ## Discussion

-What has the audience learned from your work?
-What new insights or practices has your system enabled?
-Informal observations of use that help evaluate your system are encouraged.

 During exploratory data analysis, there are several findings of our dashboard that provide interesting insights regarding the trend of COVID across different states and thus are worth discussing.
 For example, as we point out in the Results section, hotter regions tend to control COVID better.
 Although this result does not sound straightforward, it is actually consistent with some other [research papers](https://www.nature.com/articles/s41598-021-87803-w) that mention Coronavirus transmits slower in regions with higher average temperatures.
 Another interesting yet peculiar result is that Workplace mobility didn’t go down whenever there was a spike in COVID cases like other mobility categories did.
 This can be explained by the fact that more and more companies are asking their employees to be back to office.
 Such company policies are not easy to change frequently once a decision is made because the cost to relocate employees is high.

 Through the Medical Infrastructure dashboard the audience can see that there is high pressure on the medical sector to procure a large number of beds quickly due to the large increase in the number of COVID cases.
 We can also see that in a majority of the states, as soon as the ICU bed utilization crosses the ~75% barrier, the number of deaths see a sharp incline.
 This tells the audience about the importance of having pre-defined strategies in place that allow hospitals to quickly increase the ICU bed availability, before it crosses the 75% barrier, in the event of a future pandemic.
 The audience is also able to see that the testing infrastructure is another important factor during a pandemic and there should be an adequate number of labs that can process all the test samples and return their results within a finite amount of time to curb the spread of infection.
 Additionally, the forecasting model with a 7-day step size looks to be a promising direction to invest more resources in to strengthen its performance to accurately predict cases.
 This also strengthens the fact that using intelligent algorithms to forecast factors such as cases, deaths etc. can help in procuring required resources beforehand to prevent any shortage.